Thursday, March 17th 2022, 10:45 am - Tips to help you better ease into DST

-“I'm so tired” and “I needed that extra hour” are common phrases around offices and classrooms.
+“I'm so tired” and “I needed that extra hour” are common phrases around offices and classrooms after “springing forward”.

-The data was derived from over 3 million people and the report anlayzed information over a 3 year-period.
+A research study published by Sleep Cycle in 2019 found that on average, Americans spend about 7 hours and 18 minutes in bed each night—typically falling asleep at 11:39 p.m and waking up at 7:09 a.m.
+The data was derived from over three million people and the report anlayzed information over a three-year period.
 That equals 148,116,221 nights of sleep.

 WHAT DO THE BEST SLEEPERS IN THE WORLD HAVE IN COMMON?